-New Student Days is a required four-day orientation program for first-year students that takes place immediately before classes begin each fall semester.
+Welcome Week is a required four-day orientation program for first-year students that takes place immediately before classes begin each fall semester.

 Emerging Leaders Program is a leadership development program for first-year students that meets weekly from October-December each year.
 Through the program, students develop the skills, personal qualities and knowledge they will need to be effective leaders at Wittenberg.
 Students will also have the opportunity to work with mentors to plan an event or program for the campus in the second semester.